-Jacob Levy, an American professor living in Montreal, made a point on Twitter yesterday that I wish more journalists would take to heart: If you're writing about inversions, and you don't prominently mention global taxation in the first few paragraphs, then your article is not serious and anyone with even a smidgen of actual interest in the issue should stop reading.
+Yesterday, Jacob Levy, an American professor living in Montreal, made a point on Twitter that I wish more journalists would take to heart: If you are writing about inversions, and you do not prominently mention global taxation in the first few paragraphs, then your article is not serious and anyone with even a smidgen of actual interest in the issue should stop reading.

 Let me explain.
-Or actually, in the case of Burger King's planned acquisition of Tim Hortons, let my colleague Matt Levine explain, because he is smarter and funnier and a better writer than I am, and has already nicely summed things up:
+Or actually, let my colleague Matt Levine explain, since he is smarter and funnier and a better writer than I am, and has already nicely summed things up:

 What is he talking about?
-The U.S., unlike most developed-world governments, insists on taxing the global income of its citizens and corporations that have U.S. headquarters.
-And because the U.S. has some of the highest tax rates in the world, especially on corporate income, this amounts to demanding that everyone who got their start here owes us taxes, forever, on anything they earn abroad.
+The U.S., unlike most developed-world governments, insists on taxing the global income of its citizens and corporations that are headquartered there.
+And since we have some of the highest tax rates in the world, especially on corporate income, this amounts to demanding that everyone who got their start here owes us taxes, forever, on anything they earn abroad.

-This is a great deal for the U.S. government, which gets to collect income tax even though it's not providing the companies sewers or roads or courts or no-knock raids on their abodes.
-On the other hand, it's not a very good deal for said citizens and corporations, especially because our government has made increasingly obnoxious demands on foreign institutions to help them collect that tax.
+This is a great deal for the U.S. government, which gets to collect income tax even though it's not providing you sewers or roads or courts or no-knock raids on your abode.
+On the other hand, it's not a very good deal for said citizens and corporations, especially since our government has made increasingly obnoxious demands on foreign institutions to help them collect that tax.
 Both private citizens and corporations who have a lot of income abroad are deciding that they'd rather renounce their ties to the U.S. than deal with the expense and hassle of letting it tap into income that they have earned using some other country's roads and sewers and police protection.

 The argument is even weaker for corporate taxation; it boils down to "the police kept people from sacking your first headquarters, so therefore you owe us 35 percent of everything you make, forever."
 Loan sharks and protection rackets offer more reasonable terms than this.